ashramen/ML-practice/README.md

 I experimented with feature engineering, data visualization, data cleaning, hyperparameter tuning, and several ML models for classification.

-Final model uses the CatBoost gradient boosting algorithm to predict whether a given customer will become a repeat customer.
+Final model achieved ~91% accuracy using CatBoost gradient boosting to predict whether a given customer will become a repeat customer.